 Deciding the type of employment

-Before offering someone an employment agreement, the employer needs to decide what type of employment they are offering, for example, if they are offering employment on a permanent, fixed-term or casual basis.
+Before offering someone an employment agreement, the employer needs to decide what type of employee they will be, for example, if they’ll be employed on a permanent, fixed-term or intermittent basis.
 There are extra rules that you need to know if you want to employ someone on a fixed-term agreement (for a set period of time or until a certain event occurs).
-If the employee will be fixed-term or casual this must be specified in their individual employment agreement (or if they’ll be on a collective employment agreement, it’s usually put in their offer letter or additional terms and conditions).
+If the employee will be fixed term, or will only work when work is available and they choose to accept work offered, this must be specified in their individual employment agreement.
+If the employee will be covered by a collective employment agreement, it’s usually put in their offer letter or additional terms and conditions).

 Types of employee has more information on employee types and fixed-term agreements.